gatsbyjs/gatsby/docs/docs/how-to/images-and-media/using-gatsby-plugin-image.md

 A dedicated image CDN can be used with sources that don't have their own CDN, or where you need more transforms or formats than the CDN offers.

 - [imgix](https://www.gatsbyjs.com/plugins/@imgix/gatsby/)

+If you maintain a source plugin or image CDN, there is a toolkit to help you add support for `gatsby-plugin-image`.
+See [Adding Gatbsy Image support to your plugin](/docs/how-to/plugins-and-themes/adding-gatsby-image-support/) for more details.
+You can then open a PR to add your plugin to this list.

 ## Migrating